Peace Corps Master's International Program

 Graduate students entering any of the Peace Corps Master’s International Programs on campus receive Peace Corps status and are eligible for the Peace Corps tuition rates and support from the Graduate School for tuition while serving in Peace Corps.

-- Any student who enters their Peace Corps country of service after successfully completing Peace Corps staging maintains Peace Corps status unless they are administratively separated or early terminate their service.
+- Any student who enters their Peace Corps country of service after successfully completing Peace Corps staging maintains Peace Corps status unless they are administratively separated or early terminate their service (as defined by Peace Corps).

 Students who are administratively separated or early terminate may appeal to maintain Peace Corps status.
 The appeal is made to a committee composed of the Program Directors of the Michigan Technological University Peace Corps Master’s International Programs.
 Appeals are approved at a meeting of the coordinators where a majority of the coordinators constitutes a quorum.
 Meetings may be held in person or electronically.
 Appeals to reinstate Peace Corps status must receive approval by a majority of the coordinators who are present.
-If the student is not satisfied with decision of the committee, the student may appeal to the dean of the Graduate School.
+If the student is not satisfied with the decision of the committee, the student may appeal to the dean of the Graduate School.
 The decision of the dean of the Graduate School is final.
-Appeals may be made at any time prior to graduation, however decisions are not retroactive.
+Appeals may be made at any time prior to graduation; however decisions are not retroactive.
 Therefore, it is in the student’s best interest to appeal promptly if the student wishes to maintain Peace Corps enrollment status.

 - Any student who is declined by Peace Corps maintains Peace Corps status.

 - Students who do not enter a country of service, except those declined by Peace Corps, lose Peace Corps status.
 This group of students includes those students who voluntarily choose to change programs.

 This policy is effective for all students who entered a Peace Corps Master’s International Program in the 2016-2017 academic year or in subsequent years.
 Students who entered before the 2016-2017 academic year are covered by the previous policy.